 Time Cards for On-Campus Jobs

 Students working on-campus fill out time cards electronically and then submit them for approval.
 You may fill out your time card by logging onto Atlas and clicking on “Time and Vacation Entry.”
-It’s a good idea to enter your time at the end of each shift instead of waiting and entering all time for that week at once.
 Check with your supervisor for the deadline for entering your time.
 Once your time has been successfully entered and approved, your pay for that week will be deposited into your bank account on the following Friday.
 Because there is some setup time required to get you into the system initially, your first paycheck may be delayed a week.

-If you haven’t received pay you were expecting, contact Payroll.
+If you have not received the payment you were expecting, contact Payroll.

 Sick Time Accrual

 The Massachusetts Sick Leave Law, requires employees to accrue 1 hour of paid sick time for every 30 hours worked, up to a maximum of 40 hours.
 Employees are eligible to use accrued sick time (known as “vesting”) 90 days after starting work.
 Unused amounts carry over year to year though always subject to cap of 40 hours.
 Only undergraduate students are eligible to accrue and use sick time for work done in the summer.

 The MIT policy on this earned sick time can be found in the Personnel Policy Manual at Section 4.3.22.